PTsolvers/JustRelax.jl/README.md

         ),
     )
 ```
-Initialisation of the Rheology utilising [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl).
-The Rheology can be taylored to the specific problem with different creep laws and material parameters (see [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl)) or the miniapps in the [convection folder](miniapps/convection).
+Initialisation of the Stokes arrays and the necesseary allocations.
+The rheology is computed with `compute_viscosity!` which is a function from `JustRelax.jl` and computes the viscosity according to the strain rate and the phase ratios.

 ```julia
     # Initialize phase ratios -------------------------------